 We’re raising $5M to purchase, renovate and equip the new dementia care centre.
 Help us make the new centre a reality!

-Now is the perfect time to give because all dementia care centre donations will be matched by 100% thanks to several generous families in the community.
+Now is the perfect time to give because all community donations to the dementia care centre will be matched by 33% thanks to a generous family in the community.

 New Dementia Care Centre

-Our new, state-of-the-art building will be a centre of excellence for dementia care in the province and is expected to open in mid 2020.
+Our new, state-of-the-art building will be a centre of excellence for dementia care in the province and is expected to open in late 2020.

 It will feature: